As a writer of educational articles with a Master of Science degree, I share my philosophical studies of social sciences and humanities.

 Those who are not rigid in their ways could have a more satisfying life with varied interests.
 Rather than focusing on stereotypes or racial prejudice, they can appreciate people for who they are.7

 As you can see, it’s often uncertain what is behind one’s character.
 They are not lying or two-faced.
 They are merely guided by two conflicting forces.

-They are open to a variety of interests, or they fear rejection and therefore have a solid need to conform despite knowing in their heart that they are wrong.
+They could be open to a variety of interests, but they might also fear rejection and therefore have a need to conform despite knowing in their heart that they are wrong.

 - APA Dictionary of Psychology.
 (2020) "Social Acceptance"